openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credential_response_encryption_alg_values_supported`: OPTIONAL.
 Array containing a list of the JWE [@!RFC7516] encryption algorithms (`alg` values) [@!RFC7518] supported by the Credential and/or Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
 * `credential_response_encryption_enc_values_supported`: OPTIONAL.
 Array containing a list of the JWE [@!RFC7516] encryption algorithms (`enc` values) [@!RFC7518] supported by the Credential and/or Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
 * `require_credential_response_encryption`: OPTIONAL.
 Boolean value specifying whether the Credential Issuer requires additional encryption on top of TLS for the Credential Response and expects encryption parameters to be present in the Credential Request and/or Batch Credential Request, with `true` indicating support.
 When the value is `true`, `credential_response_encryption_alg_values_supported` parameter MUST also be provided.
 If omitted, the default value is `false`.
-* `credential_identifiers_supported`: OPTIONAL.
-Boolean value specifying whether the Credential Issuer supports returning `credential_identifiers` parameter in the `authorization_details` Token Response parameter, with `true` indicating support.
+* `credential_dataset_identifiers_supported`: OPTIONAL.
+Boolean value specifying whether the Credential Issuer supports returning `credential_dataset_identifiers` parameter in the `authorization_details` Token Response parameter, with `true` indicating support.
 If omitted, the default value is `false`.
 * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a Credential Issuer for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
   * `name`: OPTIONAL.
 String value of a display name for the Credential Issuer.
   * `locale`: OPTIONAL.
 String value that identifies the language of this object represented as a language tag taken from values defined in BCP47 [@!RFC5646].
 There MUST be only one object for each language identifier.